The Third Capacity: Relational Presence

 Can he show up when you're not pursuing or performing?

 This capacity lets you test the relationship.
-Not as a manipulation.
-But as a natural outcome of you finally being present and seeing clearly.
+You'll see what he does as a natural outcome of you finally being present and seeing clearly.

 You'll Stop Feeling Responsible for His Emotions